 Research

 Links to published research are included below.
-If you would like a copy of any publication, please email Dr. Brooks.
-You can also see if the publications are available on my academia.edu or ResearchGate page.
+If you would like a copy of any publication , please email Dr. Brooks.
+You can also see if the publications are available on my ResearchGate page.

 Publications (Chronological Order of Publication)